-Improving our climate risks assessment as part of our standard investment process and requirements to JV partner.
-Risks will be first classified depending on the source, whilst the likelihood and impact are categorised using a numerical scale to identify the risk from very high, high, medium, low, or very low.
+Beyond the platform, we follow our standard process where risks will be first classified depending on the source, whilst the likelihood and impact are categorised using a numerical scale to identify the risk from very high, high, medium, low, or very low.
 The purpose of this assessment is to prioritise the risks in terms of importance, while helping us to understand how likely they are to occur, what will happen if they do, and how severe these consequences are likely to be.

 This approach is aligned with ISO 31000 and the RICS guidance note on Management of Risk and enables us to identify and assess material risks in our investments, identify a team member responsible for mitigating that risk and track the effect of the mitigation proposals.